2024–25 Manchester United F.C. season: Knockout phase

 As one of the top eight teams from the league phase, United qualified directly for the round of 16.
 In the knockout phase, United saw off Real Sociedad on aggregate in the Round of 16; secured a dramatic comeback victory against Lyon 7-6 on aggregate after extra time in the quarter-finals, having been at one stage on the brink of elimination; and comfortably beat Athletic Bilbao in 7-1 on aggregate the semi-finals to set up a meeting against fellow Premier League side Tottenham Hotspur in the final of the competition in Bilbao on 21 May 2025.
-In the final United would lose 1-0 to Tottenham thanks to goal from Spurs winger Brennan Johnson in the 42nd minute, meaning United had lost to Spurs in all four of the meetings between the respective clubs across all competitons during the 2024-25 season and would as a result of losing this particular match would not play in any European Football competition the following season for the first time since the 2014–15 season.
+In the final United would lose 1-0 to Tottenham thanks to goal from Spurs winger Brennan Johnson in the 42nd minute, meaning United had lost to Spurs in all four of the meetings between the respective clubs across all competitions during the 2024-25 season and as a result of losing this particular match would not play in any European Football competition the following season for the first time since the 2014–15 season.